-This 3-day, 2-night tour traveled along the Lower Colorado River from Hoover Dam to the Salton Sea and the Coachella Valley.
-Along the way, experts discussed challenges related to what is the most contested, beloved for recreation and meticulously managed rivers in the nation.
+This 3-day, 2-night tour travels along the Lower Colorado River from Hoover Dam to the Salton Sea and the Coachella Valley.
+Along the way, experts discuss challenges related to what is the most contested, beloved for recreation and meticulously managed rivers in the USA.

 “This tour was so well put together.
 You guys did a spectacular job.
 The topics were relevant, the speakers good, the other participants fun and knowledgeable.
 You could offer consulting services on how to do tours!”